 Epidemiologist working with questions related to reproductive and breast cancer epidemiology.

-Natalie is an epidemiologist with a background in public health and a strong interest in social inequalities over the life course.
-She is experienced in both reproductive epidemiology and cancer epidemiology and is a part of the Reproductive Epidemiology group (Olof Stephansson) at the Department of Medicine.
+I am an epidemiologist with a background in public health and a strong interest in social inequalities over the life course.
+I am experienced in social, reproductive, and cancer epidemiology and am a part of the Reproductive Epidemiology group (Olof Stephansson) at the Department of Medicine.

-Natalie's research career to date falls under the overarching theme of women’s health, including: social inequalities in health, social determinants of health, life course epidemiology, reproductive epidemiology and cancer epidemiology.
-She is experienced in data management and contemporary epidemiological methods for data analysis, including extensive use of Swedish register data and longitudinal data sets.
+My research career to date falls under the overarching theme of women’s health, including: social inequalities in health, social determinants of health, life course epidemiology, reproductive epidemiology and cancer epidemiology.
+I am experienced in data management and contemporary epidemiological methods for data analysis, including extensive use of Swedish register data and longitudinal data sets.

-Post.
-Doc Breast cancer epidemiology (2017-2021), Department of Medical Epidemiology and Biostatistics, Karolinska Institutet (Supervisor: Kamila Czene)
+Post Doc.
+Breast cancer epidemiology (2017-2021), Department of Medical Epidemiology and Biostatistics, Karolinska Institutet, Sweden

 M.Sc.
 Population Health (2012), Stockholm University, Sweden

 B.A.
 Sociology and Social Work (2001), LaTrobe University, Australia